 Every month, we’re profiling new-ish releases that are getting critical and commercial buzz.
 For November, we’re looking at an infamous romance in literary history, a thought-provoking YA romance, an unsettling new suspense novel, a nonfiction history of the 442nd Regimental Combat Team, and an audiobook courtesy of the one and only Willie Nelson.

-Continue reading “Book Buzz: Historic Scandals, Dancing Visions, Suburban Suspense, WWII Heroes, and Willie Nelson”Category: historical fiction (books)
+Continue reading “Book Buzz: Historic Scandals, Dancing Visions, Suburban Suspense, WWII Heroes, and Willie Nelson”What a Wonderful World: November

 This year, our theme at the library is What A Wonderful World.
 We’re focusing on a different color for each month, and November’s is peaceful periwinkle.
 To that end, we’re highlighting books at the library with that color (or something close to it) on the cover!